 NFU East Regional Director

-Prior to joining the NFU, Zoe was with the National Pig Association from 2008-2022.
+Prior to joining the NFU, she worked for the National Pig Association from 2008 to 2022.
 She took on the role of Chief Executive Officer in 2014 and led the organisation through some very turbulent times.

 This followed five years working in the Livestock Science Unit within Defra where she managed the research and development portfolio on livestock production.

 Previous to that she ran a large pig rearing unit and trials facility for the integrated pig production company BQP in Suffolk.
 She gained a PhD in outdoor sow management and welfare with Cambac JMR Research in 1998.